Web-Multi-Media/HttpStreamingServer/README.md

     docker-compose -f docker-compose-prod.yml run --rm nginx htpasswd -c /usr/torrent/.htpasswd admin

-Then click on the Add Torrent button on the application.
-Once your download is finished, click on the update Videos button.
+Then click on the Add Torrent button on the application and use the provided GUI.

 #### CONFIGURATION